EVERSE-ResearchSoftware/RSQKit/README.md

 Research Software Quality Kit (RSQKit), developed as part of [EVERSE project](https://everse.software/), contains a collection of curated training resources, tools and guidelines on research software quality that align, adapt, and extend to the specific needs of various research communities.
 It also aims to establish a recognition framework that rewards scientists and trainers for their contributions to research software by providing recognition/credit attribution.

-[RSQKit website](http://everse.software/RSQKit/) is heavily inspired and replicating the work done by ELIXIR's [Research Data Management Kit (RDMKit)](https://rdmkit.elixir-europe.org/) within the research software space and is built using the [ELIXIR Toolkit Theme](https://elixir-belgium.github.io/elixir-toolkit-theme/).

 ## Contributing
 Please see our [contribution guidelines](CONTRIBUTING.md) and consider joining RSQKit Editorial Board if you want to add new content into RSQKit.

+## Acknowledegments

+[RSQKit website](http://everse.software/RSQKit/) is heavily inspired and replicating the work done by ELIXIR's [Research Data Management Kit (RDMKit)](https://rdmkit.elixir-europe.org/) within the research software space and is built using the [ELIXIR Toolkit Theme](https://elixir-belgium.github.io/elixir-toolkit-theme/).

 ## Funding
 [EVERSE project](https://everse.software/) is funded by the European Commission HORIZON-INFRA-2023-EOSC-01-02 call.